Tech CEOs back on Capitol Hill, this time to talk about misinformation | Politics

 Tech CEOs back on Capitol Hill, this time to talk about misinformation

-The chief executives of Facebook, Google, and Twitter go before Congress on Thursday to answer questions about extremism and misinformation on their services in their first appearances since pro-Trump rioters assaulted the U.S. Capitol on Jan.
-6.
+The chief executives of Facebook, Google and Twitter are appearing before Congress on Thursday to answer questions about extremism and misinformation on their services in their first appearances since pro-Trump rioters assaulted the U.S. Capitol on Jan.
+6. Facebook Inc Chief Executive Mark Zuckerberg; Sundar Pichai, chief executive of Google parent Alphabet Inc; and Twitter Inc CEO Jack Dorsey are testifying before the joint hearing by two subcommittees of the House Energy and Commerce Committee.

-The joint hearing by two subcommittees of the House Energy and Commerce Committee will see virtual appearances by Facebook Inc chief executive Mark Zuckerberg; Sundar Pichai, chief executive of Google parent Alphabet Inc, and Twitter Inc CEO Jack Dorsey.
+While the hearing is virtual, advocacy group SumOfUs erected cut-outs of the three CEOs dressed as Jan.
+6 rioters on the National Mall near the Capitol.
+One showed Zuckerberg as the "QAnon Shaman," a shirtless rioter wearing horns.
 Republicans on the panel will likely criticize the tech giants for what they say are efforts to stifle conservative voices.

 The three CEOs have all appeared in front of Congress before, with Facebook's Zuckerberg clocking up seven appearances since 2018.
 In written testimony released on Wednesday, Facebook argued that Section 230 should be redone to allow companies immunity from liability for what users put on their platforms only if they follow best practices for removing damaging material.

-Representative Frank Pallone, chair of the Energy and Commerce Committee, expressed frustration that the platforms had not resolved misinformation problems despite years of pressure and a flurry of new policies.
-In a recent memo, he also pointed to criticisms that Facebook and YouTube's algorithms have promoted extremism and that Twitter had been slow to stop white nationalists from organizing on the site.
+Democratic Representative Frank Pallone, chair of the Energy and Commerce committee, expressed frustration that the platforms had not resolved misinformation problems despite years of pressure and a flurry of new policies.
+In a recent memo, he also pointed to criticisms that Facebook and YouTube's algorithms have promoted extremism and that Twitter had been slow to stop white nationalists organizing on the site.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)